any-docs/css/content/reference/selectors/_doublecolon_view-transition-image-pair/index.md

 }
 ```

-During a view transition, `::view-transition-image-pair()` has {{cssxref("isolation", "isolation: isolate")}} set on it in the view transition style sheet so that its children can be blended with non-normal blend modes without affecting other visual outputs.
+During a view transition, `::view-transition-image-pair()` has `isolation: isolate` set on it in the view transition style sheet so that its children can be blended with non-normal blend modes without affecting other visual outputs.

 ## Syntax